martinaurizio/Pyastrelle/doc/source/pyastrellatore.rst

 The Python script pyastrellatore.py helps to create some sequences of tiles, ordered and organized in folders, that can be used for Leaflet, a JavaScript library to visualize a geographical map using some tiles.
-This script uses some modules, between which
+This script uses some modules, among all:

 - "os";
 - "io";